jcraigk/blog/_posts/2023-11-05-diy-hacking-chair.md

 You may reduce the height of the side grips that hold the trackpad(s) so that they're flush.
 I used a hack saw for that.
 This is not necessary as you can effectively place the grips at the bottom of the mount, out of the way of your hands.

-## Takeaways
+## Try It!

-There are several expensive supine and multi-modal workstation options available on the market.
-This chair provides an inexpensive way to reduce physical stress and I recommend giving it a try.
-After years of experimenting with unorthodox workstation setups, I have found it offers a good tradeoff between versatility, efficacy, and simplicity.
+There are several expensive supine and multi-modal workstation options available on the market and this chair provides an inexpensive alternative.
+After years of experimenting with unorthodox workstation setups, I have found this configuration offers a good tradeoff between versatility, efficacy, and simplicity.
+Give it a try!

-Your mileage will certainly vary with this kind of DIY project.
-Consult with a medical professional and experiment on your own!